NeurosynLabs/Neurosyn-Soul/README.md

 📝 *Final notes:* The full set of install prompts will not be included directly in this readme but will be linked separately in the reciprocity thread or follow-up resources.
 Enjoy your upgraded assistant! 🚀

 Questions/Comments/Ideas: neurosynlabs@proton.me

+* Neurosyn Enigma is set to Disabled by default.
+You can enable it by saying "Enable Neurosyn Enigma."
+Do not Enable or Disable any framework unless you know what you are doing.